Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Electromagnetic Power Flow From The Dark-Matter Field

-To perform the sensitivity comparison between the resistive broadband and cavity detectors, we assume that the rest-mass frequency is unknown.
-We set a search band between frequencies $\nu_{l}$ and $\nu_{h}$ and calculate the SNR from a dark-matter electric field $\tilde{E}_{\rm DM}$ causing power dissipation in the detector. ($\tilde{E}_{\rm DM}$ may be dependent on the frequency of the dark matter.
-However, for the purpose of sensitivity comparison, this is not relevant, so we do not explicitly include it.)
-While the broadband detector does not change during the search, always being set to the optimal sheet impedance $Z_{r}=Z_{fs}/2$, the cavity resonance frequency is stepped between $\nu_{l}$ and $\nu_{h}$.
+To perform the sensitivity comparison between the resistive broadband and cavity detectors, we set a search band between frequencies $\omega_{l}$ and $\omega_{h}$ and determine the SNR from our power dissipation calculations.
+While the broadband detector does not change during the search, always being set to the optimal sheet impedance $Z_{r}=Z_{fs}/2$, the cavity resonance frequency is stepped between $\omega_{l}$ and $\omega_{h}$.